Shreyas9699/OpenGL-Explorations/README.md

     - Uses CPU to create, update and destroy particles from emitter
     - Max number of particle alive per frame is ~1.5 million (with Avg of 120 FPS)
   - Fire Particle Simulation
     - Uses GPU to create, update and destroy fire particles from emitter
     - Each has its own temp and other properties.
   - Procedural Terrain Generation
     - Uses SimpleX/Perlin noise to generate height map
     - Uses height map to generate 3D terrain
-    - Uses Frustum culling and Multithreading for bettern performacen
-    - Dynamic tessellation based on FOV and distance from camera for performace optimization.
+    - Uses Frustum culling before mesh generation, Multithreading, Dynamic tessellation based on FOV, and camera distance for performace optimization.

 ## Getting Started
 You can follow same instructions on `https://github.com/Shreyas9699/opengl-base-template` to set it up.